ghoshbishakh/osassignment2/assignment2.md

 #### `int mount(int disk)`

+This method first attempts to read the superblock and then verify the magic_number.
+If this is successful, a valid SFS is detected.
+In that case load the bitmaps into the memory.
+Also mark that the file system is already mounted so that `format` will fail in case it is attempted on a already mounted filesystem.
+Return 0 if successful, -1 otherwise.

 #### `int create()`

+Creates a new inode and returns the inode pointer - inumber.
+Initialize the size to 0 and valid to 1.
+Accordingly update the inode bitmap (not only in memory but also on the disk).
+Return -1 if error or if no inodes are left.

 #### `int remove(int inumber)`

+Removes an inode along with all corresponding data blocks and indirect pointer blocks.
+Just set valid to 0, and update the bitmaps.

 #### `int stat(int inumber)`

+Returns the stats of the input inode: logical size, and number of data blocks in use, number of direct and indirect pointers in use.

 #### `int read(int inumber, char *data, int length, int offset)`

 #### `int write(int inumber, char *data, int length, int offset)`